mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 7. Getting container in tests
 -----------------------------

-This one will be a quick find and replace:
+This one is a quick find and replace:

 .. code:: diff